learn-co-curriculum/react-hooks-reconciliation/README.md

 ![React VR?](https://media.giphy.com/media/3o7qDL7l1IZAQvxvj2/giphy.gif)

 By now, you should already know what the DOM is: a programmatic representation of the document we see in the browser.
 So, what's all this virtual DOM ruckus about?
 Well, it turns out that our good 'ol friend DOM is slow — terribly slow.
-He makes a granny using a walker look like Usain Bolt.
+He makes a turtle look like Usain Bolt.

 Virtual DOM is a technique employed by several front-end libraries and frameworks, most notably React.
 In a nutshell, virtual DOM builds a _virtual_ representation of what our document should look like.
 When we're ready to render things